 Now, our writers stick to a single topic for roughly three months, writing 20-to-40 pieces of content on anything from business development to website building.
 We refresh this content semi-regularly and add content when we discover an article we missed or find a new angle to take.
 We rank for keywords and generate traffic faster than ever before, and we credit clustering our topics as a major contributor.

-As I said in the beginning, we’re pretty darn good at generating organic traffic.
-We’re still learning a lot of other things.
+As I said in the beginning, we’re getting pretty darn good at generating organic traffic.
+But we’re also still learning a lot of other things.

 The first 1 million organic visits largely came from content written between July 2018 and December 2018 by a team of seven content marketers, with contributions from our research team as well.
 Essentially, the workloads of about 10 full-time writers and four linkbuilders generated 1 million organic visits with six months of content.